Top Filipino healthcare professionals in the Middle East 2024 revealed - The Filipino Times

 The Filipino Times Watchlist: Top Healthcare Professionals in the Middle East Awards and Summit 2024 is presented by the Bank of the Philippine Islands, with RLC Residences as a Silver Sponsor; GMA Pinoy TV, The Filipino Times, and Philippine News Agency as Media Partners; and Philippine Airlines as the Airline Partner.

-Here is the full list of 2024 awardees arranged alphabetically by their surname:
+Here is the full list of awardees arranged alphabetically by their surnames:

 - Muhaima D. Abdulgani